Buy or Build a Business

 Part 7 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

-I believe that if you’re creating some new idea or creating something that’s artistic or involves your personality, then you’re probably better off starting from scratch.
+I believe that if you’re creating a new idea or creating something that’s artistic or involves your personality, then you’re probably better off starting from scratch.

 However, if your business is the type that can be bought, then a speedy entry into something that’s already working may be the way for you.

 Jane had wanted to have her own flower shop for some time, and she kept putting it off until the opportune time.
 She figured she would start little by little and keep her current job.
 This is an approach many people take.

 The only problem with this approach is that it takes a lot of time, more than you think.
 Sometimes years go by, as they did for Jane.

 One day, Jane was at a flower shop in the mall.

 When she started talking to the owner, she learned that the business was going to be put up for sale.
-Then it hit Jane: she had been putting this off for five years now, and if she kept going down this road, she would never get her flower shop.
+Jane realized she had been postponing starting a flower shop for five years now, and if she kept going down this road, she would never get her flower shop.
 She and the owner worked out a deal, and after only a few weeks, Jane was up and running in her flower shop.

-If Jane had waited to start her own business, she still might have started it eventually, or she might have worked as an employee for the rest of her life, with the desire for her flower shop still inside her.
+If Jane had waited to start her own business, she might have started it eventually, or she might have worked as an employee for the rest of her life, with the desire for her flower shop still inside her.
 Sometimes all we need is a taste of the real possibility.

 Buying a Business is a ShortCut to Get Started

 Buying an existing business can get you started much quicker and reduce the stress of setup.
 It can help you avoid depleting your cash in the race against time to get up and running.
 However, it also has some disadvantages, such as the liabilities of the existing business operations.

 You have to look at each business and each set of circumstances differently for each situation.